Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

 Path sums are a representation of unitary operators in terms of a summation of exponential polynomials with different quantum states.
 This representation was used in \cite{Amy19} to show the equivalence of quantum programs.
 Equation~\eqref{eq:psums} shows a path sum represented as a unitary operator.
 Note that $\mathbf{x} = (x_1, \dots , x_n)$ is a collection of Boolean variables or constants (the input signature), $P$ is a (phase) polynomial with inputs $\mathbf{x}$ and $\mathbf{y}$, and $f : \mathbb{Z}_2^n \times \mathbb{Z}_2^m \rightarrow \mathbb{Z}_2^n$ is a multi-variable Boolean function (the output signature):

 Path sums are used to represent the semantics of Clifford$+R_k$ circuits\footnote{See Appendix~\ref{app:cliff} for information on Clifford circuits.} for a fixed $k$.
 Reduction rules can be applied to decrease the size of the circuit and so it is easy to check the equivalence of quantum circuits.
 Experiments in \cite{Amy19} have shown that Clifford$+T$ circuits with a large number of qubits and gates can be efficiently and automatically verified.
 This gives a useful representation to efficiently verify quantum circuits.
 However, it will require support through a translation tool to be used to verify circuits written in a high-level programming language, which could include classical components.
+An extension of path sums has been used for verifying a quantum programming language.
+This usage is discussed in Section \ref{lang:QBricks}.

 \begin{example} The path sum representation of the Pauli gates are listed below:

 \end{example}